 Which city in New Mexico had the largest Asian population?

-Albuquerque took the number one over all spot for the largest Asian in New Mexico for 2018.
-2.46% of Albuquerque identify as Asian.
+Socorro took the number one over all spot for the largest Asian in New Mexico for 2019.
+3.24% of Socorro identify as Asian.

 Read on below to see how we crunched the numbers and how your town ranked.